Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-Let $\DA_t$ denote the set of all descendants of the associated CTBPs of active artificial vertices at time $t$ and let \eqn{ \BP_t^{\sss(1)} = \SWG_t^{\sss(1)} \cup \A_t \cup \DA_t. } Let $z_t^{\sss(1)} = |\BP_t^{\sss(1)}|$ denote the number of vertices reached at time $t$.
-The following proposition identifies properties of the above construction which shall all be crucial in our analysis.
-We shall prove this proposition in detail since we later we shall use an almost identical proposition in the context of flow from two vertices which we shall state without proof in Section \ref{sec:simul-flow} below.
+Let $z_t^{(1)} = |\BP_t^{(1)}|$ denote the number of vertices reached at time $t$.
+The following proposition identifies properties of the above construction that will be crucial in our analysis.
+We shall prove this proposition in detail since later we shall use an almost identical proposition in the context of flow from two vertices which we shall state without proof in Section \ref {sec:simul-flow} below. \end{longlist}